9Quid/WindowsServer2022-Lab/08-WSUS-and-Windows-Backup-Lab/README.md

 **Steps 1.
 Prepare Storage for WSUS**

-- First, I added a dedicated virtual hard drive to be used for the WSUS server `20GB`
+- First, I added a dedicated `20GB` virtual hard drive to be used for the WSUS server.

 - In Disk Management, I initialized the new disk, created a volume, and formated it with NTFS.